ringbuffer-org/sound_synthesis_cpp/examples/granular_example/doc/README.md

 # Usage

-The binaray gain_example expects one command line argument for wav file to read with the flag '-f':
+The binaray granular_example expects three command line arguments:

+- the wav file to read with the flag '-f'
-./gain_example -f ../wav/stereo_sine.wav
+- the grain size in samples '-l'
+- the number of windows to be used '-n

+./granular_example -f ../../wav/wos\ der\ chef.wav -l 1000 -n 4